Definition

 Firmware is the foundation of the software stack that computer hardware uses for basic operations and to run applications.

 American computer scientist Ascher Opler is said to have coined the phrase firmware in a 1967 issue of the publication Datamation.
 He used the term to describe a type of microprogram in between hardware and software.
+Today, the term is considered a combination of two terms: firm and software.
+Firm, meaning embedded in hardware and not meant to be frequently updated and software, meaning software meant for a specific hardware device.

 Why are firmware updates important and how do they work?

+Firmware updates consist of code that tells the hardware how to behave in a new or modified way.
 Firmware updates are often issued to fix bugs, prevent firmware hacks, roll out new features, improve security or interact with new media.
-Firmware updates consist of code that tells the hardware how to behave in a new or modified way.

 • A CD disc writer gains the ability to burn a new type of disk.

 Some internet-connected devices regularly check for new firmware and automatically download and install it.
 Other device manufacturers require the user to visit the manufacturer's website to download and install firmware updates manually.
-Manufacturers release updates on a regular basis.

 The frequency of firmware updates will vary depending on the device.
 The firmware in a smart light bulb may not need frequent updates.
 However, the firmware on a smart thermostat may need to be updated periodically to remain compatible with smartphone OS updates.
-Smartphones commonly automate firmware upgrades alongside software updates so the phone remains functional and users don't have to manually update firmware versions to coincide with software updates.
+Smartphones commonly automate firmware upgrades alongside software updates, so the phone remains functional and users don't have to manually update firmware versions to coincide with software updates.
 The process of remotely updating firmware by downloading upgrades from the service provider is sometimes referred to as firmware over the air.

 Over-the-air updates are a common way for IoT devices to upgrade their firmware.